Laney Walker median real estate price is $188,036, which is less expensive than 81.9% of Georgia neighborhoods and 82.8% of all U.S. neighborhoods.

 Divorcees may find friendship and understanding in this neighborhood, as 23.5% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 98.5% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Laney Walker neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
+In addition, the Laney Walker neighborhood stands out for having an average per capita income lower than 96.6% of the neighborhoods in the United States.
 Also of note, 63.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 American households most often have a car, and regularly they have two or three.
 But households in the Laney Walker neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.8% of the households here have four, five, or more cars.
 That is more cars per household than in 96.6% of the neighborhoods in the nation.